 | BT Mobile | ⚠️ Limited | Generally works via Boku.
 Contact BT if the deposit fails on the first attempt. |

 | Tesco Mobile | ✅ Yes | Runs on the O2 network.
-Phone bill deposits process normally. |
+Pay by phone deposits process normally. |

 | giffgaff | ✅ Yes | Runs on O2 infrastructure.
 PAYG credit is deducted immediately. |